-Margin account debits will be charged interest on a daily basis, and will be charged monthly.
-The rate is based upon the Broker Call (Call Money) Rate*, and varies according to the average debit balance for the month.
+Margin account debits will accrue interest on a daily basis, and will be charged monthly.
+The rate is based upon the Broker Call (Call Money) Rate, and varies according to the current debit balance.

 |MARGIN INTEREST RATE TABLE|

-For short sales on stocks which are deemed "hard to borrow", there may be interest-like fees (known in the industry as "negative rebates") associated with carrying the short position.
+For short sales on stocks, there may be interest-like fees (known in the industry as "negative rebates") associated with carrying the short position.
 This interest will accrue from settlement date of the short sale until settlement date of the buy-to-cover.
-The charge will levied on or about the 20th of the month.
+The charge will levied at the end of the month.
 The description of the entry will reference a Stock Loan Fee (STK LN FEE).

 The formula for the interest calculation will be: (Market Value x Rate x # of days) / 360.

-In the above example, a $10,000 short position, with a 3% rate, was held for two days, before covering.
-On or about Feb 20th, a fee of $1.67 would be charged to the account.
+In the above example, a $10,000 short position, with a 1% rate, was held for seven days, before covering.
+At the end of the month, a fee of $1.94 would be charged to the account.

 Most easy-to-borrow (ETB) stocks have a nominal interest rate charged in order to carry the position.
 Stocks considered hard-to-borrow may have a significant interest rate charged in order to carry the position, in addition to a "locate fee" for finding stock for shorting.